willkessler/jupytergraffiti/README.md

 While you are recording for a _Graffiti_, you can draw lines and mark yellow highlights.
 Hold down Alt (Command on mac) to draw lines, hold down Option to draw highlights.
 If you hold down both Command and Option at once, you can erase the lines and highlights you drew.
+These drawings and highlights can cover multiple cells (for instance if you want to draw an arrow between two cells).
+They only exist while the recording is played back; they will not appear otherwise.

 ![drawing_highlights](./images/drawing_highlights.gif)